stepanenko/stepanenko/quotes.md

 > It's better to wait for a productive programmer to become available than it is to wait for the first available programmer to become productive. --STEVE MCCONNELL

 > Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand. --MARTIN FOWLER

+> Great software, likewise, requires a fanatical devotion to beauty.
+If you look inside good software, you find that parts no one is ever supposed to see are beautiful too. --PAUL GRAHAM